What is the Curriculum Centre?

 Lady Nash has a BA in History from Bristol University.
 A stockbroker by training, she had a successful career in the international division of a French merchant bank.
 She is a former counsellor for the Citizens' Advice Bureau.

 Caroline is the leading force in curriculum development across the Trust.
-Caroline has overseen the development of the new KS3 curriculum at Pimlico Academy and the KS2 curriculum at the primaries, and she led a national pilot with the Education Endowment Foundation.
+Caroline has overseen the development of the new Key Stage 3 curriculum at Pimlico Academy and the Key Stage 2 curriculum at the primaries, and she led a national pilot with the Education Endowment Foundation.

 Paul is the Chief Executive of Future Academies and a National Leader of Education (NLE).